 India Printmaker House is a platform dedicated to nurturing artist and their craft in all forms of printmaking.

 Established in early 2019, we intend to create possibilities for printmakers within the broader cultural and artistic practice.
 By showcasing high quality, handmade, limited edition fine art prints at a fair price, making our online gallery an accessible and inviting platform.
 Representing a diverse selection of young students, contemporary artists and some of the best upcoming printmakers.

-We also organize lectures, presentations, exhibitions & workshops to educate public about printmaking!
+We also organise lectures, presentations, exhibitions & workshops to create awareness around the fine art medium printmaking.

 HOW IT STARTED

 Shivangi & Akshay are following their passion to do something different.
 After bouncing ideas with each other for several months and promising that would start out on own, they settled on India Printmaker House.

 They are not looking to change the world but merely making it a bit happier and artsy.
 They want to celebrate young printmakers everywhere by supporting them and helping them get connected to collectors.

 Here is to a bright future for all printmakers as they all journey together!

 Shivangi Ladha graduated from Royal College of Art London, in 2016 with specialisation in MA Printmaking.
 Prior to this she pursued MFA in Fine art from Wimbledon College of Art, London and BFA In Painting from College of Art, Delhi University.